julienduroure/gltf2-blender-importer/README.md

 # What will NOT work (for now, until I implement it)
 *  samplers in textures
-*  rigging stuff are currently broken, but should be up soon
+*  rigging stuff is experimental, but should work
 *  Camera data (currently only camera type and transforms)

 # What should work